Leiren/Npanel/README.md

 ## Windows

 >**Tested on Windows 10**

-windows users only need to run the binary .exe , if you want to use it on your home windows pc rather than a windows server, you should configure your home router to forward ports 80,443
+>windows users only need to run the binary .exe , if you want to use it on your home windows pc rather than a windows server, you should configure your home router to forward ports 80,443 .